- About Us

 Any budget deal must improve and not worsen the state of America’s children by:

-With the 113th Congress now well underway, action continues on a number of budget issues that will have important implications for low-income families with children.
-The voices of children must not be drowned out by louder, better funded voices.
+In 2014, we expect to see another series of high stakes budget debates that will have important implications for low-income families with children.
+The voices of children must not be drowned out by louder, better-funded voices.
 Tell your elected Representatives to invest in children and to be careful what they cut!

-Here’s a primer on some of the budget issues making news in 2013:
+Here’s a primer on some of the budget issues that will make news in 2014: